ErikWe/sharp-measures/README.md

 ## Source Generator

-SharpMeasures is implemented using source generators, which means that it's simple to make your own set of quantities and units from scratch.
+SharpMeasures is implemented as a source generator, which means that it's trivial to make your own set of quantities and units from scratch.

 ```csharp
 using SharpMeasures.Generators.Scalars;